Our people have a history of leadership; below are a few notable firsts.

 Protecting the Land

 Developed the first fully integrated regional GIS-based land conservation decision-support tool.
 The ILCDS model, developed in the 1990s, incorporated economics, community values, regulatory frameworks, and environmental and planning criteria to enable a real-time “what-if” application.
-The ILCDS was developed to aid government agencies, communities, and conservation organizations in the assessment, identification, and development of sound planning processes for conservation programs and related planning efforts.
+The ILCDS model was developed to aid government agencies, communities, and conservation organizations in the assessment, identification, and development of sound planning processes for conservation programs and related planning efforts.
 This early work spawned platforms that are commercially available today. (more)

 Social Capital